-Welcome back to the lectures on the hydrogen atom.
+Welcome back to the lectures on the Hydrogen Atom.
 The lecture today is on the animated view and visualization of the d and the f orbitals.
-As I said in the last part of the last lecture, this is purely a visualization for some of the orbital or some of the angular parts of the orbital. d orbitals and f orbitals are quite interesting for the molecular systems particularly for the elements in the transition metal range and also the inner transition metals such as the lanthanides and actinides series.
-Therefore, a visualization of some of these f orbitals helps you to imagine - I mean in the case of say crystal field theory when you study the charge distribution of the legends and the energies of the orbitals.
-You can see why the conclusions are important.
+As I said in the last part of the last lecture this is purely a visualization for some of the orbital or some of the angular parts of the orbital.
+D orbitals and f orbitals are quite interesting for the molecular systems particularly for the atoms in the I mean elements in the transition metal rate, and also the inner transition metals such as the lanthanides and actinides series.

+Therefore, a visualization of some of these f orbitals helps you to imagine I mean in the case of say crystal field theory when you study the charge distribution of the ligands and the orbitals of the energies of the orbitals, you can see why the conclusions are important.
 So, let me start by recalling what the d orbital angular part of the function is.